 3. Book and attend a meeting with the Accessibility and Inclusion Advisor.
 This can be done through BondAbility.

 4. If eligible, a Learning Access Plan will be created.

-A Learning Access Plan (LAP) is based on your specific circumstances and health situation as well as your programme of study and faculty.
+A Learning Access Plan (LAP) is based on your specific circumstances and health situation as well as your program of study and faculty.

-A LAP will have reasonable adjustments to help ensure learning can be accessed.
-The LAP will be communicated with the student and the faculty including the SASQ, Academics and placement coordinators where needed.
+A LAP will have reasonable adjustments to help ensure learning is accessible.
+The LAP will be communicated with the student and the faculty, including the SASQ, academics, and placement coordinators where needed.